matthansen0/azure-openemr/README.md

 You may also want to [change the MySQL Credentials](https://www.mysqltutorial.org/mysql-changing-password.aspx) and update them in OpenEMR ``In order to change the mysql user and password you need to provide the correct credentials in the file sqlconf.php, which can be found under /sites/default/sqlconf.php``.

+## Deploying with a Custom Branch

+When using the **Deploy to Azure** button, you will be prompted for a `branch` parameter.
+Enter `main` to deploy the production branch, or `dev` to deploy the development branch.
+This allows you to deploy from any branch without modifying the code or template files.

+If you do not see the prompt for `branch`, ensure that the `branch` parameter is not set in the `azuredeploy.parameters.json` file (this is the default in this repository).

 ## IaaS Web & PaaS DB:
 ### Deployment of OpenEMR Docker Container to an Azure IaaS Virtual Machine + Azure MySQL